202C-Pilot/202C-Master-Course/project4.md

 ## Evaluation Criteria

-I will evaluate the technical definition and description according to these expectations:
+I will evaluate the technical description according to these expectations:

 **Content:** The document is complete (it has all the necessary information to describe the product or process, including a sentence or extended definition).